simonuwe/oracle-apex-json-region/docu/docu.md

 ### Import

-To use the features of APEX23.2, for example the new combobox, don't forget to refresh your theme (shared-components->themes), otherwith the combobox doesn't look as expected.
+To use the features of APEX23.2 or newer, for example the new combobox, don't forget to refresh your theme (shared-components->themes), otherwith the combobox doesn't look as expected.

+### Useful other stuff

+For People who are not familiar with JSON-schema.
+You can use the APEX-Application  [Simple-Form-Builder](https://github.com/mt-ag/apex-simple-form-builder) for generating JSON-Schema used by the **JSON-Region-Plugin**.

+How it works:
+- Generate a form with the Simple-Form-Builder
+- Copy the JSON-Schema
+- Paste it into a column of a database-table or past it as a fixed JSON-Schema in the JSON-Region-Configuration in the APEX-page-editor.

 ## Know issues